 Step 4: Make Your Clinical Decision

-Define your clinical question, find research evidence, and determine the validity and trustworthiness of the results.
-The first three steps of evidence-based practice should be completed prior to making any clinical decisions.
-If you have not yet completed the previous steps of EBP, see:
+Define your clinical question, gather external and internal evidence, and determine the validity and trustworthiness of the results.
+You should complete the first three steps of EBP prior to making any clinical decisions.
+If you have not yet completed the previous steps of EBP, see the following:

-Extrapolate clinically applicable information from the evidence.
-While some results may directly align with your client and setting, often, you will need to determine if the overall results are compelling and meaningful enough to apply to your clinical situation.
-Sometimes there is simply a lack of evidence about your clinical question.
-If there's little or no evidence, your treatment isn't necessarily disqualified – it just requires careful consideration and monitoring.
+Extrapolate clinically applicable information from the external evidence.
+Although some results may directly align with your client and setting, often, you will need to determine whether the overall results are compelling and meaningful enough to apply to your clinical situation.
+Sometimes, there is simply a lack of external evidence about your clinical question.
+If there’s little or no external scientific evidence, then your treatment isn’t necessarily disqualified—it just requires careful consideration and monitoring.

 A lack of evidence does not equate to evidence of no effect.

 Consider your clinical expertise and the expertise of others.
-Use your training, knowledge, clinical experience, and understanding (e.g., your familiarity with a population or approach) when considering the evidence and making a clinical decision.
+Use your training, knowledge, and clinical experience to collect and analyze internal evidence and to interpret and apply external evidence when making a clinical decision.
 Refer to the

 ASHA’s Code of Ethics, as needed.

-Incorporate your client's perspectives and needs.
-The needs and perspectives of your client, the caregiver, and/or family should factor into assessment and intervention decisions because they can provide insight into their priorities, values, and expectations.
-Understanding what is important to your client can help you develop your treatment plan, increase your client's participation and engagement and ensure that the goals are meaningful—not only clinically but also personally.
+Incorporate the needs and perspectives of your client, their caregiver, and/or their family into your assessment and intervention decisions.
+These needs and perspectives can provide insight into their priorities, values, and expectations.
+A client’s cultural or linguistic characteristics (e.g., status as an English language learner) can also impact how you interpret the internal evidence and how you apply the external evidence to your clinical decision.
+Understanding what is important to your client—and considering their unique characteristics when making a clinical decision—can help you develop your treatment plan, increase your client’s participation and engagement, and ensure that their goals are meaningful—not only clinically but also personally.

-- Use your clinical expertise to determine how to implement the evidence into your assessment or intervention sessions (e.g., adapting an evidence-based treatment into an engaging and individualized activity).
+- Use your clinical expertise to determine how to implement the external and internal evidence into your assessment or intervention sessions (e.g., adapting an evidence-based treatment into an engaging and individualized activity).